bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

       /**
         * @dev  Query the contract address of bucket NFT
         * @return The contract address of bucket token
-        * Each bucket will be mapped as a NFT on BNBChain.
+        * Each bucket will be mapped as a NFT on BSC.
         * Bucket ID and NFT token ID are the same.
         */
        function ERC721Token() external view returns (address);

        /**
-        * @dev create a bucket and send cross-chain request from BNBChain to GNFD *
+        * @dev create a bucket and send cross-chain request from BSC to GNFD *
         * @param synPkg Package containing information of the bucket to be created */ function createBucket(BucketStorage.CreateBucketSynPackage memory synPkg) external payable returns (bool);

         /**
-        * @dev create a bucket and send cross-chain request from BNBChain to GNFD.
+        * @dev create a bucket and send cross-chain request from BSC to GNFD.
         * Callback function will be called when the request is processed.
         *
         * @param synPkg Package containing information of the bucket to be created